Petrocelli

-Petrocelli is an American legal drama that ran for two seasons on NBC from September 11, 1974, to March 3, 1976.
+Petrocelli is an American legal drama television series, which ran for two seasons on NBC from September 11, 1974, to March 3, 1976.
+The series is a spinoff and continuation of the 1970 film The Lawyer, starring Barry Newman as Arizona lawyer Tony Petrocelli.
+It was created by Harold Buchman and Sidney J. Furie, developed by E. Jack Neuman, and produced by Leonard Katzman.

 Plot

-Tony Petrocelli is an Italian-American, Harvard-educated lawyer, who grew up in South Boston and gave up the big money and frenetic pace of major-metropolitan life to practice in a sleepy city in Arizona named San Remo (filmed in Tucson, Arizona).
+Tony Petrocelli is an Italian American, Harvard-educated lawyer, who grew up in South Boston and gave up the big money and frenetic pace of major-metropolitan life to practice in a sleepy city in Arizona named San Remo (filmed in Tucson, Arizona).
 His wife Maggie and he live in a house trailer in the country while waiting for their new home to be built (it never was completed over the course of the series).
 Tony drives an old pickup truck, always a little too fast.
 Petrocelli hired Pete Ritter, a local cowboy and ex-cop, as his investigator.

 Format

 Petrocelli works as a defense lawyer, and each episode follows a similar format, with the clients apparently certain to be convicted of a crime of which they were innocent until a late-emerging piece of evidence allows the protagonist to suggest to the jury an alternative possibility.
 These alternatives never were established as absolute fact, and the trial of the persons onto whom Petrocelli turned the accusation never occurred, but the doubt raised was sufficient to secure the release of his clients.

 A technique used in the TV series was showing the actual crime in flashbacks from the perspective of various people involved.
 The flashbacks differed depending on whose recollections were being shown.
 To maximize the drama, the prosecution's version was always the first flashback shown (i.e. what supposedly happened), then the client's version was presented (what the client remembered happening), then, finally, after finishing his investigation, Petrocelli presented his version (generally meant to be what, in fact, occurred).
 This final flashback always contained elements of the prosecution's and his client's versions, but with his newfound evidence; it showed both the client's innocence and an explanation as to how and why the prosecution and client's versions differed.
 In other words, neither side was meant to be corrupt or lying, rather, without Petrocelli's information, both previous versions appeared to be accurate from their respective points of view.